jiricekcz/test-train-split-cli/README.md

   - *class NumpyDistanceMatrixDiskBackup* - a variation of *class NumpyDistanceMatrix*, that saves and loads the matrix to the disk at given intervals.
  #### Splitter
  Used to generate options for splits with different balances between matching the expected group size ratios and minimizing data leakage.
-  - *class AglomerativeClusteringSplitter* - Splits the set into a tree using single linkage aglomerative clustring.
+  - *class AglomerativeClusteringSplitter* - Splits the set into a tree using single linkage agglomerative clustering.
 Then generates splits with gradually increasing number of divisions of the tree.
 A headstart factor paramater can determine how many splits will happen at a time (can be used to speed up spliting and generate less useless splits).
 The tree is created using scikits *class cluster.AgglomerativeClustering*.
 It is then transformed into a binary tree structure (saved using the node-references method).
 The function generates a split for every number of subclusters (the irrelevant ones can be skipped using the headstart factor parameter) in the following way:
     1. We have:
         - subclusters - Array of tree nodes.
 Starting value is an array with one element - the root node.